az40/DiffPhysDrone/README.md

 python eval.py --resume <path to checkpoint> --target_speed 2.5
 ```

-For evaluation/testing of the single-agent settings and models, see the `validation_code/high_speed_flight/` readme after downloading it from the [GitHub release page](https://github.com/az40/DiffPhysDrone/releases).
+For evaluation/testing of the single-agent settings and models, see the `validation_code/high_speed_flight/` readme after downloading and unzipping it from [here](https://drive.google.com/drive/folders/1uSgZQ3kp_EtijLHpmusu1n7NojZYbFMA?usp=sharing).
 Put the folder in this directory so that the relative path to it is `DiffPhysDrone/validation_code/`

 ## Citation
 If using this repository, please cite our work